-Candidates may contact the office of the Director of Certification during the student teaching semester for state certification procedures.
+Candidates may contact the office of the Director of Certification during the clinical teaching semester for state certification procedures.
 When the candidate has met all requirements and submitted all fees, the School of Education will recommend the candidate for certification to the Texas Education Agency.
-The administrative functions for the certification process are now conducted by the Educator Certification and Standards Division at the Texas Education Agency.